Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Discussion

-Finally, it is important to emphasize that all of the results obtained in this paper were obtained in simulation, commensurate with other mathematical approaches to modeling SR systems~\cite{GuerreroBonilla2020b,Dorigo2014,Tarapore2017}.
-Even if our model does not produce equivalently accurate results to those shown in~\cref{fig:results-small-const-rho,fig:results-small-var-rho} with swarms of real robots, we believe that it will still provide a strong starting point to crossing the simulation-reality gap~\cite{Hecker2015} for two reasons.
-First, the robot FSM used in this work (\cref{fig:fsm}) is very simple: it has minimal sensor usage, and does not use memory.
-This simplicity will make real-world swarms of such robots especially amenable to mathematical modeling, because fewer simplifying assumptions will need to be made to model robot behavior.
-Second, our model has been shown to be accurate with swarms of non-trivial size in which non-deterministic transient behaviors reliably arise (e.g., floating point representation errors); similar errors will arise even in small swarms of real robots, and although our model might not cope with them out of the box, it has the capability to do so, as demonstrated in this work.
+Finally, it is important to emphasize the presented results were obtained in simulation, commensurate with other mathematical approaches to modeling SR systems~\citep{GuerreroBonilla2020b,Tarapore2017}.
+Even if our model does not produce equivalently accurate results to those shown in~\cref{fig:results-small-const-rho,fig:results-small-var-rho} with systems of real robots, we believe that it will still provide a strong starting point for modeling systems of real robots, thereby accelerating the deployment of swarm solutions to real-world problems, for two reasons.
+First, the robot FSM used in this work (\cref{fig:fsm}) is simple: it has minimal sensor usage, and does not use memory.
+This simplicity will make real-world systems of such robots especially amenable to mathematical modeling.
+Second, our model has been shown to be accurate with swarms of non-trivial size (e.g., up to 46 robots in~\cref{fig:results-small-const-rho}, up to 51 robots in~\cref{fig:results-small-var-rho}, parts of~\cref{fig:results-large-const-rho} with up to 11,837 robots).
+In such swarms, non-deterministic transient behaviors will reliably arise even in simulation, e.g., floating point representation errors; similar errors will arise even in small swarms of real robots.

-\section{Conclusions and Future Work}
+\section{Conclusions and future work}

-We have investigated two research questions characterizing the limits of linear modeling of swarm behaviors.
-We have developed a robust ODE model for foraging swarms, and shown it is accurate in a wide variety of scenarios in swarms which (1) exhibit linear behaviors, and (2) are large enough to be approximated using mean-fields, demonstrating its utility as an effective modeling tool.
-Furthermore, in swarms for which either (1) or (2) is not true, our model is still accurate in many cases.
+We have investigated how to characterize the limits of linear modeling of swarm behaviors.
+We have developed a robust ODE model for foraging swarms, and shown it is accurate in a wide variety of scenarios in swarms which exhibit linear behaviors, and are large enough to be approximated using mean-fields, demonstrating its utility as an effective modeling tool.
+Furthermore, in swarms for which either assumption is not true, our model in many cases is still accurate.
 Future work will derive the block acquisition density function using random walks theory and refine our model with experiments using real robots.

 {\bf Acknowledgments:} We gratefully acknowledge the MnDRIVE initiative, the Minnesota Robotics Institute, the UofM Informatics Institute, and the Minnesota Supercomputing Institute for their support of this research.